Show All Answers

 Note: Conservation programs are a way for CCWD to help provide water supply for the future.
 As such, CCWD wants to make sure the savings remain into the future.

-Plants must be listed on the CCWD approved plant list .
+Plants must be low water needing and adaptable to our local climate.
+Plants must be listed on the CCWD Approved Plant List (PDF).
 Plants not found on this list will be reviewed on a case-by-case basis.
-Approved Plant List (PDF).

 The primary objectives of the Los Vaqueros Expansion Project Phase 2 are: